dansantander/ruby-slackbot/README.md

 `SLACK_API_TOKEN=<your token>`

-Once you have everything set, you can start the bot by running `rackup` into the main directory.
+Once you have everything set, you can start the bot by running `rackup` from your terminal inside the main directory.

-After the bot is runing you can invite it to your Slack channel.
+After the bot is runing you can invite it to your Slack channel like this:

 ![invite](./gifs/invite.gif)

+And off you go!

 ## Commands